 You're practically a GW expert, but you still have questions.
 Get answers from our staff and current students!

 - Chat with current students via the chat pop-up on our Life at GW page.

 - Schedule a call (by video or phone) with your admissions representative.
 Unsure of your representative?
-Visit our team page to find the rep for your area.
+Browse our admissions staff list to find the rep for your area.

 - Not sure who to ask?
 Contact our office at 202-994-6040 or [email protected] and we'll do our best to help you.

 Dive into GW Virtually

 The George Washington University is preparing for an in-person fall 2021 semester.
 Still, the majority of our engagement opportunities for prospective students and families remain virtual and can be found on our Journey to GW page.
 Learn more about GW's response to COVID-19 and our plan for the future.
 For information and resources on COVID-19, visit the CDC’s website.
 Our team is available to answer questions by phone (202-994-6040) or email ([email protected]) during regular business hours.
 Thank you for your patience and understanding during this time.